yuynwa/coding-exercises/README.md

 - If a file name starts with 'lc', it's a problem from leetcode.com
 - If a file name starts with 'hr', it's a problem from hackerrank.com

-Written in python3 and Go.
+Written in Python3, Swift and Go.
 This project is heavily inspired by [Chip Huyen](https://github.com/chiphuyen), thanks !